 According to the American College of Sports Medicine, HIIT training has been shown to improve blood pressure, cardiovascular health, insulin sensitivity and cholesterol profiles while lowering abdominal fat and bodyweight without losing muscle mass.

 Ready to give it a try?
-Smith shares five tips for HIIT newbies:
+Smith shares eight tips for HIIT newbies.

-- Start small with a 10- to 15-minute workout, and work your way up.
+- Start small.
+Begin with a 10- to 15-minute workout, and work your way up.

 - Modify if needed.
 If you try to push beyond your means, you’ll either wind up injured or too sore to try it again.
 With every workout, you will gain more strength and endurance, and you will eventually be able to jump more, run faster, do push-ups that aren’t on your knees, etc.